 And I’m not really sure why it took me so long to start making these myself because they really are SO easy to make.
 The combination of flavors is so delicious with just a little bit of kick!

 Simple Skillet Chilaquiles

 - 3 cloves garlic minced

-- 28 ounce can petite diced tomatoes drained
+- 28 ounces petite diced tomatoes from can--drained

 - 2 chipotle peppers from 4 oz can, chopped (save remaining peppers for future use)

-- 6 white or yellow corn tortillas your preference
+- 6 yellow corn tortillas or white corn tortillas, your preference

 - 4 large eggs

-- 1 ripe avocado sliced into about ¼ inch slices
+- 1 avocado ripened and sliced into about ¼ inch slices

 - ¼ cup fresh cilantro